-Informal care-giving and mental health What impact does providing care have on our wellbeing?
+Informal care-giving and mental health

-New research shows that for women in particular, informal care-giving responsibilities can affect mental wellbeing
+New research shows that for women in particular, informal care-giving responsibilities can affect mental wellbeing.

 Informal care-giving is a large and important part of the UK’s social care sector; currently one in 10 (approximately 7 million) people are engaged in informal care-giving and this is projected to increase to over 10 million by 2030.
 Providing informal care can be a physical and mental burden.
 It can place financial demands on a household, change a caregiver’s employment status, or restrict their interactions with their social network.
 This burden has a negative effect on health.
 While this effect is well recognised, the patterns of informal care-giving and its effect on psychological health over time are less well known.

 In a new study published in the Journal of Psychological Medicine, researchers Rebecca Lacey, Anne McMunn and Elizabeth Webb used data from Understanding Society to explore these patterns.

 What is 'psychological distress'?

 Understanding Society asks participants about their mental wellbeing including whether they have had recent lack of sleep, difficulties in concentrating, whether they feel overwelmed or under strain and whether they are having problems in making decisions.
 These are indicators that someone is suffering from psychological distress.

 - Women are more likely than men to be providers of informal care and also to be care-giving over longer periods of time.